Liquid Chromatography-Mass Spectrometry

 LC-MS is a versatile and highly sensitive analytical technique for the measurement of small molecular weight compounds in a diverse range of sample types.
 It uses a series of mass detection systems to provide both quantitative and qualitative analyses.
-Situated in the Centre for Analytical Bioscience within the School of Pharmacy our MS facilities are ideal for small molecule (<2000m/z) analysis and are complemented by a suite of HPLC or specialised surface analysis interfaces (DESI, LESA) with specialist software for data interpretation.
+Situated in the Centre for Analytical Bioscience within the School of Pharmacy our MS facilities are ideal for small molecule analysis (<2000m/z) and are complemented by a suite of UHPLC or specialised surface analysis interfaces (DESI, LESA) and software for data interpretation.

-- Quantification of drug/drug metabolites / endogenous compounds / contaminants in cells, biofluids, tissues and environmental samples.
+- Quantification of drug/drug metabolites, endogenous metabolites/lipids and contaminants in cells, microorganisms, plants, biofluids, tissues and environmental samples.

-- Characterising metabolic effects of perturbations to biological system e.g drug-induced changes to intracellular metabolite pathways.
+- Understanding the metabolic effects of biotic and/or abiotic perturbations on a biological system, for example drug-induced changes to intracellular metabolite pathways.

 Liquid chromatography (LC) provides a universal separation of chemical components in solution-based mixtures.
 It does so by the different affinities of the chemical compounds with a liquid mobile phase flowing through a stationary phase.